 Changing of the Guard

 The changing of the guard at the Royal Palace takes place at the outer courtyard each day, during the summer months, at 12.15 (13.15 on Sundays).
 During the winter season a smaller cermony is held at the courtyard every Wednesday, Saturday and Sunday.
-From the cache the shortest way to the outer courtyard is to walk across the street and then take the stairs to the left.
+From the cache the shortest way to the outer courtyard is to walk across the street and then take the stairs (for the moment renovation work going on and the stairs are sealed of - follow Västerlånggatan, and at the first intersection, walk to the left).
 For more information, please visit: Högvakten (in English: The Royal Guards).

 In the cache was from start: